FrostyX/frostyx.github.io/_drafts/crooked-rook.md

 started celebrating an easy victory, just to waste the rest of the day trying to pair the device with my computer.

-Here is the ten-thousand foot view.
+Here is the ten-thousand-foot view.
 A toy communicates with your computer via Bluetooth LE.
 Some manufacturers require [pairing before use][pairing], some don't.
 You don't use the system Bluetooth manager to connect to the device.
 Clients like [buttplug-py][buttplugpy], [buttplug-js][buttplugjs], [etc][buttplug-libraries],